Guide to EasyCargo API (part 2)

 See what the above request looks like in the ReqBin tool

-The shipping load was correctly removed from your EasyCargo account with the appropriate request.
+The shipment was correctly removed from your EasyCargo account with the appropriate request.

 A few more words about the API

-• Some API methods support the use of optional parameters, such as from.
+- Some API methods support the use of optional parameters.
 You will naturally learn the meaning of each of them from the documentation.
-You can use these parameters, for example, when requesting to get a list of all payloads.
-Just add them to the resource address after the “?” character, separated by the “&” character in the form name=value, e.g. http://go.easycargo3d.com/api/v1/shipments?from=2020-01-02&offset=0&limit=100.
+You can use these parameters, for example, when requesting a list of all payloads.
+Just add them to the resource address after the “?” character, separated by the “&” character in the form name=value, e.g. https://go.easycargo3d.com/api/v1/shipments?from=2020-01-02&offset=0&limit=100.

-Coming to the conclusion of this article, API is a very useful service.
-We hope that this practical description has explained to you more about how a programming interface works.
-Today’s article is the second in a series about the API for EasyCargo, so if you haven’t seen the first part yet, you can find it here.
-The programming interface opens a floodgate of possibilities.
-In the next post, you will find out what benefits you can have from using our API and learn about its real-life use cases.
+Concluding this article, API is a very useful service.
+We hope this practical description has explained more about how a programming interface works.
+This article was the second in a series about the API for EasyCargo, so if you haven’t read the first part yet, you can find it here.
+This programming interface opens a floodgate of possibilities.
+In the next post, you will find out what benefits you can get from using our API and learn about its real-life use cases.